 So I took one of her recipes and made into my own- welcome to the world Peach Raspberry Tart.
 You are truly loved.

-To make the crumble topping (and the bottom!) in your bowl you want to combine the flour, brown sugar, granulated sugar, cinnamon and salt.
+- Make the crumble topping: To make the crumble topping (and the bottom!) in your bowl you want to combine the flour, brown sugar, granulated sugar, cinnamon and salt.
 To that you want to stir in your melted butter.
-Melted butter is what makes this recipe super quick to throw together.

 Peach Raspberry Tart